… by Jim W. Dean, VT Editor

 They view it as being chumps; that it is something that mercenaries should do while they pretend to be fighting to collect their paychecks.
 We know that your pilots actually hire stand-ins to fly their planes for them.

 We know because American trainers have told us how they hire “stand ins” to take classes for them while they are enjoying the booze and the babes in Las Vegas, as their Pakistani pilot stand-ins take their classes for them.

 A fake country has a fake army.
 And yes, the West has been happy to bury you under in arms that you have to hire out to be maintained.
 To change Saudi Arabia, you have to change its people, starting with the religious leaders that refuse to work.
 I wish you good luck with that … Jim W. Dean ]

 – First aired … February 27, 2018 –

-In this edition of The Debate, Press TV has conducted an interview with Jim W. Dean, the managing editor and columnist at Veterans Today from Atlanta, and Wafik Moustafa, the chairman of Conservative Arab Network from London.
+In this edition of The Debate, Press TV has conducted an interview with Jim W. Dean, the managing editor and columnist at VT from Atlanta, and Wafik Moustafa, the chairman of Conservative Arab Network from London.

 We discuss the US resolution failure at the UN Security Council aimed at pressuring Iran over alleged weapons supplies to the Yemeni Houthi group.